lingqingmeng/Lucia-SDK/README.md

 1. First make changes to the codebase
 2. Push changes to github
+3. Update the version in package.json
-3. Login to npm via command line and publish
+4. Login to npm via command line and publish